 Starting contributing code to Weblate¶

-If looking for some bugs to familiarize yourself with the Weblate codebase, look for ones labelled good first issue.
+Familiarize yourself with the Weblate codebase, by having a go at the bugs labelled good first issue.

 Running Weblate locally¶

 The most comfortable approach to get started with Weblate development is to follow Installing from sources.
 It will get you a virtualenv with editable Weblate sources.

 Create a virtualenv: